zire/game-studio/PWA_INSTALL_GUIDE.md

 ## Enjoy Your Game! 🎉

-Once installed, you can play Pacman anytime, anywhere - even without internet!
+Once installed, you can play Pacboy anytime, anywhere - even without internet!